 The Main House at Our Camden, Maine Inn

-Spacious common rooms (Currently closed due to COVID-19) in the main house include a library, a front parlor and a dining room.
+Spacious common rooms in the main house include a library, a front parlor and a dining room.
 The perfect places to gather and meet other guests, or just relax and read.
 We have quite an extensive library, pick a book to read and if you don’t finish it during your stay, take it with you.
 From the dining room is a door to two-tiered deck and dining terrace with abundant plants and a patio garden.

 Up the winding staircase in the main house on the second floor are four rooms with private baths.
 On the main floor of the Main House is a spacious room with a king-size bed and private bath.
 On the lower level of the main house is a room with a queen-size bed and Victorian soaking tub.
 This room also offers a second sitting room with a daybed.